 “showing a great deal of variety; very different.”

-In the context of business, it’s hiring lots of very different kinds of people to attempt a representative mix of the general population.
+In the general context of business, it’s hiring many different kinds of people to attempt a representative mix of the general population, for the purposes of creating multiple points of view within an organization.

-Diversity is also the encouragement and fostering of diverse thinking and actions, the expression of people’s varied backgrounds.
+Diversity is also the encouragement and fostering of diverse thinking, words, and actions, the expression of people’s varied backgrounds towards solving key business problems.

 Why is Diversity Important?

-People, including the sum of their selves, knowledge, and experience, are raw ingredients for our businesses.
+People, including the sum of their selves, knowledge, and experience, are the raw ingredients for our businesses.

 Consider the monoculture: a culture with one point of view, one color of skin, one sexual orientation, one gender, one religion, one education.